foundersandcoders/tech-for-better-bot/README.md

 - This is intended to be deployed to a service such as Heroku.
 To allow Heroku apps their beauty sleep, this app can be called using a cron job.
 Every time the cron job calls the app with a GET request, it will be triggered to check the Airtable for new responses.
 I used cron-job.org to send a GET request to the deployed Heroku app every 30 minutes.

 - The app is currently deployed using the coursefacilitator@foundersandcoders.com Heroku account.
 Pushes or merges to master on this repo will initiate a new build.
-If you need access, @arrested-developer might be able to help.
+If you need access, @arrested-developer or @charlielafosse might be able to help.

 ## How to use